urizennnn/express-cli/README.md

 ### Building for Windows
 To build the application for Windows, you will need to have Go installed on your machine.
 You can download Go from the official website: https://go.dev/doc/install.
-You should then install the npm package as usual via the ```npm install -g @urizen/express-cli``` command, and then when it is installed you should go to your env variables and add the path and alias it to ```cli``` to your PATH variable.
+You should then install the npm package as usual via the ```npm install -g @urizen/express-cli``` command, and then when it is installed you should go to your env variables and add the path and alias it to ```express``` to your PATH variable.
-This would allow you to run the command ```cli``` in your terminal to use the application.
+This would allow you to run the command ```express``` in your terminal to use the application.

 ## Support
 If you encounter any issues or have suggestions for improvements, please open an issue on our repository.
 We value your feedback and are committed to providing a seamless development experience.